IshaqJunejo/Lemon-Disease-Detector/README.md

 - [Lemon Leaf Disease Dataset](https://www.kaggle.com/datasets/mahmoudshaheen1134/lemon-leaf-disease-dataset-lldd) on Kaggle
 - [PlantVillage Dataset](https://www.kaggle.com/datasets/abdallahalidev/plantvillage-dataset) on Kaggle
 - [Natural Images Dataset](https://www.kaggle.com/datasets/prasunroy/natural-images) on Kaggle

-Images from `PlantVillage` and `Natural Images` dataset were used as *Not Lemon Leaves* for training and testing the `Binary Classification Model`.

 ## License